UAMediaProd/online-design-system/src/pages/media-production/graphics.md

 Although there are no exact rules when designing graphic content for online courses, it is important to remain within the bounds of the University graphic examples which embody the following attributes:

 - Simple ‘infographic’ and iconic styling
-- Use of university colours
+- Use of university colours and type faces
-- Use of Bureau Grot Condensed Bold font for labels and pull text
-- Use of Open Sans Regular for secondary text
 - Limit to the number of words and characters in your graphic
 - Informative use of iconic graphic elements
 - Clean lines and simple shapes